 Herzing College Industrial Drafting Program

-Herzing’s Industrial Drafting program teaches students how to interpret design specifications, and produce the technical drawings and data needed for manufacturing and construction.
-Our graduates are fully prepared for industrial drafting jobs.
+Herzing’s Industrial Drafting program teaches students how to produce the technical drawings and data needed for manufacturing and construction.

 - 14-month diploma program

 - Comprehensive training in AutoCAD software

 - Financial assistance may be available for students who qualify

 The Industrial Drafting program at Herzing focuses heavily on AutoCAD training.
 Courses are project-based so students can get comfortable using AutoCAD to produce all the required technical drawings, including: